ROSMITHJ-MSFT/azure-docs/articles/virtual-machines/windows/windows-desktop-multitenant-hosting-deployment.md

 ## Uploading Windows 10 VHD to Azure
-if you are uploading a generalized Windows 10 VHD, please note Windows 10 does not have built-in administrator account enabled by default.
+If you are uploading a generalized Windows 10 VHD, please note Windows 10 does not have built-in administrator account enabled by default.
 To enable the built-in administrator account, include the following command as part of the Custom Script extension.

 ```powershell
 Net user <username> /active:yes